Siena Cathedral Tickets

 Climb the terrace on the unfinished façade (Facciatone) of the Duomo Nuovo for panoramic views of Siena and the surrounding Tuscan landscape.
 It is accessible from the upper floor of the Museo dell'Opera.
 The façade was part of an ambitious expansion halted by the Black Death in the 14th century.
 Be aware that access may be limited due to weather, and queues can be long during peak hours.

-Highlights of the Siena Cathedral
+Siena Cathedral highlights

 Siena cathedral tickets